 - Creating a space that encourages socialisation and culture-building within occupying businesses is critical if you’re trying to attract startups.
 These businesses thrive off seamless communication channels and strong culture, so facilitate it how you can.

-Designing a flexible workspace isn’t all feng shui and colour palettes, there’s actually a lot more that goes into designing a functional office space than you might expect.
+Designing a flexible workspace isn’t all feng shui and colour palettes, there’s actually a lot more that goes into designing a functional office space than you might expect, which ACI highlights.

 Think about what is needed from the space and optimise the layout with this in mind.
 Break-out areas for blowing off steam, private meeting rooms of varying size, and a hot desking area will all likely be popular with startups, giving them flexibility.